Program goals and admissions criteria

 - Show academic excellence and would benefit from a broad-based training program.

-- Are members of a group under-represented in the field of ecology and evolutionary biology, including African-American, Hispanic, Native American and Pacific Islander.
+- Are members of a group under-represented in the field of ecology and evolutionary biology, including African-American, Latino(a), Native American and Pacific Islander.

 - Are U.S. citizens or permanent residents